-Trump appointee Gorsuch takes far right positions on U.S. high court
+Trump high court pick Gorsuch shows conservative credentials

 "It could be that he is more similar to Thomas than Scalia.
 If he continues this pattern it might be significant," said Ilya Somin, a libertarian law professor at George Mason University.

-(Reporting by Lawrence Hurley and Andrew Chung; editing by Grant McCool)
+(Reporting by Lawrence Hurley and Andrew Chung; Editing by Grant McCool and Bill Trott)